Make-Shift Country Wedding In Private Abbotsford Venue

-This week, I’m going to do a review on a private venue in Abbotsford.
-As a DJ in Vancouver, it is not often I am called to DJ a wedding a little further out but it is always a pleasant drive and experience when it happens.
+This week, I’m going to do a review of a private venue in Abbotsford.
+As a DJ, it is not often I’m called to DJ a wedding a little further out but it is always a pleasant drive and experience when it happens.
 This venue may go public after all renovations are completed but I don’t have to the final word on that yet.
 However, if you are interested in this rural venue, let me know and I will put you in touch with the owner.

 As renovations are ongoing, things may change but the first thing I noticed when I went into the venue was some wonderful hay bale coaches in the right and left alcoves of the venue.
 Both of these rooms were decorated with vintage photos and items, including a dated sewing machine…. very nice and inviting.